vladivolgin/Market/README.md

 ## Application Architecture

-The application is built on the MVVM (Model-View-ViewModel) architecture using SwiftUI and Combine for reactive programming.
+My application is built on the MVVM (Model-View-ViewModel) architecture using SwiftUI and Combine for reactive programming.

 ## Requirements